kaaengine/kaa/docs/reference/input.rst

 .. class:: ControllerButton

-Enum type for referencing controller buttons when working with :class:`ControllerManager` and :class:`ControllerEvent`.
+Enum type for referencing controller buttons when working with :class:`ControllerManager` and :class:`ControllerButtonEvent`.
-Note that left and right triggers are not buttons, they're considered axis (see :class:`ControllerAxis`)
+Note that left and right triggers are not buttons, they're considered axis (see :class:`ControllerAxisEvent`)

 Available values are: